Douglas Hondo: Early career

-Hondo was first introduced to cricket at primary school, his elder brother being the first in the family to take up the game.
+Hondo was first introduced to cricket at the primary school, his elder brother being the first in the family to take up the game.
 Hondo and his brother were under the guidance of Peter Sharples, a pioneer of taking cricket into the townships, or "high-density suburbs" as they are known in Zimbabwe.
 He coached the Queensdale Primary School team which consisted mainly of players who had no family background in the game due to the Rhodesian racist policies.

 Hondo was captain of the team in grades 6 and 7, opening the batting and the bowling.
 Like Tatenda Taibu and his mates, he attended Churchill School.
-He excelled, first as U15 captain and then in the full team, including taking 7–10 versus Gateway High School and scoring 121 versus Hillcrest.
+He excelled, first as the under-15 captain and then in the full team, including taking 7–10 versus Gateway High School and scoring 121 versus Hillcrest.

 Domestic career

 Hondo made the Mashonaland U-13 team and then the national U-15 team.
-A back injury put Hondo out of U19 contention for a year but he made the CFX academy in 2000.
+A back injury put Hondo out of U-19 contention for a year but he made it to the CFX academy in 2000.

-When he had finished at the academy he was placed with the Midlands team in Kwekwe.
-Hondo was plagued by bad form, taking only 11 wickets at more than 50.
+When he had finished at the academy, he was placed with the Midlands team in Kwekwe.
+Hondo was plagued by bad form, taking only 11 wickets at more than 50 runs apiece.

-Not wanted for the tours after dropped from Zimbabwean squad, Hondo was sent to play club cricket in Adelaide with Stuart Matsikenyeri.
+Not wanted for the tours after being dropped from the Zimbabwean squad, Hondo started playing club cricket in Adelaide with Stuart Matsikenyeri.